breatheco-de/matrix-game-data-security/README.md

 The game consists of three rounds, each presenting you with a scenario that could occur within the next three to seven years.
 During each round:

-- **the Innovator** (see box at right) first proposes initiatives that could influence critical infrastructure security and resilience in response to a specified disruptive scenario.
+- **The Innovator** first proposes initiatives that could influence critical infrastructure security and resilience in response to a specified disruptive scenario.
 - **The Devil’s Advocate** then provides counterarguments as to why these initiatives may fail, followed by the Innovator’s rebuttal.
 - **The Judge** considers the arguments from both players and assigns each initiative a high, medium, or low probability of success.
 The assigned probability affects the die roll number needed for the initiative to pass.

-Between the Innovator and the Devil’s Advocate, the player who passes (or prevents) the most initiatives is the round’s “winner”.
+Between the Innovator and the Devil’s Advocate, the player who passes (or prevents) the most initiatives is the round’s “winner.”
 As a reward.

-## How can you play the 1st round?
+## How Can You Play the 1st Round?
 Example:

-### 💡 Innovador:
+### 💡 Innovator:

 **Proposal 1: Implementation of Multi-Factor Authentication (MFA)**